digidotcom/xbee_ansic_library/README.md

 -----------------
 Headers:

 - `xbee/platform.h`: Function prototypes for hardware abstraction layer.

--   `xbee/platform_xxx.h`: Additional headers, automatically included by xbee/platform.h, based on the target device.
+- `ports/<target>/platform_config.h`: Additional headers, automatically
+  included by `xbee/platform.h`, based on the target device.

 - `xbee/serial.h`: Platform-specific functions for managing the serial interface, reading and writing bytes, checking the XBee's CTS pin and setting the host's RTS pin.

 - `xbee/device.h`: Read frames from XBee module and dispatch to frame handlers, send full frames to XBee module.

 - `xbee/atcmd.h`: Working with local and remote "AT Command" frames for getting and setting XBee attributes and executing XBee commands.

 - `xbee/atmode.h`: Interfacing with XBee module in "AT mode", currently used for firmware updates on non-ZigBee modules.

 - `xbee/byteorder.h`: Byte-order-related functions used by multiple layers of the driver.

 - `xbee/cbuf.h`: Circular buffer used by the serial driver on some platforms, and the "transparent serial" cluster used in OTA updates.
   Available for general use to upper layers of the stack.

 - `xbee/commissioning.h`: Code for supporting the ZCL Commissioning Cluster on XBee ZB modules.
 See `zigbee/zcl_commissioning.h` for the required networking code.

 - `xbee/discovery.h`: Code related to Node Discovery (ATND).

 - `xbee/firmware.h`: Code for updating radio firmware via .ebl or .oem files.

 - `xbee/gpm.h`: Code related to the General Purpose Memory (GPM) present on various XBee modules (e.g., S3B, S6B).

--   `xbee/io.h`: Code for working with the analog and digitial I/O pins on the XBee module.
+- `xbee/io.h`: Code for working with the analog and digital I/O pins on the XBee module.

 - `xbee/jslong.h` and `xbee/jslong_glue.h`: Code from mozilla.org used to
   manage 64-bit integers on platforms without direct support of them.

 - `xbee/ota_client.h`: Client code for sending OTA (over-the-air) firmware updates to Programmable XBee modules.

 - `xbee/ota_server.h`: Server code for advertising OTA capabilities on a device (typically a Programmable XBee module).

 - `xbee/scan.h`: Structures describing `ATAS` (Active Scan) responses.

 - `xbee/sxa.h`: A "Simplified XBee API" with support for node table management, configurable I/O, point-to-point data streams and a connectionless datagram protocol.
 Used for XBee-only (not general ZigBee) networks.
+(Sample code limited to Rabbit platform.)

 - `xbee/time.h`: Portable time functions for embedded platforms lacking full support of the Standard C Library `time.h`.
 Includes a version of `gmtime()` and `mktime()` using 1/1/2000 as the epoch.

 - `xbee/transparent_serial.h`: Support code for the "Digi Transparent Serial" cluster (cluster 0x0011 of endpoint 0xE8), to communicate with "dumb" XBee modules running non-API mode firmware.

 - `xbee/wifi.h`: Code specific to the XBee S6B (Wi-Fi) module.

--   `xbee/wpan.h`: Glue layer between XBee device driver and WPAN/ZigBee network.
+- `xbee/wpan.h`: Glue layer between XBee device driver and 802.15.4/ZigBee network.

--   `xbee/xmodem.h`: Xmodem protocol layer, on top of xbee/serial layer, for sending firmware updates.
+- `xbee/xmodem.h`: XMODEM protocol layer, on top of xbee/serial layer, for sending firmware updates.

--   `xbee/xmodem_crc16.h`: Function to calculate 16-bit Xmodem CRC.
+- `xbee/xmodem_crc16.h`: Function to calculate 16-bit XMODEM CRC.

--   `wpan/types.h`: Types used by Wireless Personal Area Networks, not specific to the ZigBee protocol (e.g., can be used by DigiMesh).
+- `wpan/types.h`: Types used by Wireless Personal Area Networks, not specific to the ZigBee protocol (e.g., 802.15.4 and DigiMesh).

 - `wpan/aps.h`: APS-layer of WPAN networks (endpoints/clusters).

 - `zigbee/zcl.h`: ZigBee Cluster Library, including general commands.

 - `zigbee/zcl_basic.h`: Basic Cluster for ZCL.

 - `zigbee/zcl_basic_attributes.h`: Used in main program to create a data structure and attribute for use in the device's endpoint table.

 - `zigbee/zcl_client.h`: Helper functions for creating ZCL client clusters.

 - `zigbee/zcl_commissioning.h`: Non-certified implementation of
   Commissioning Cluster (server).

 - `zigbee/zcl_identify.h`: ZCL Identify Cluster (server).

 - `zigbee/zcl_onoff.h`: ZCL OnOff Cluster (incomplete).

 - `zigbee/zcl_time.h`: ZCL Time Cluster (client and server).

 - `zigbee/zcl_types.h`: ZCL datatypes

 - `zigbee/zdo.h`: ZigBee Device Objects/ZigBee Device Profile layer.

 Source (.c) directories:

 - `wpan`: source files for `include/wpan/*.h`

 - `xbee`: source files for `include/xbee/*.h`

 - `util`: Helper functions that may not be available on a given target.
   In some cases (like `swapbytes.c`), it can be used until an optimized, assembly-only version of the function can be written for the target.

 - `zigbee`: source files for include/zigbee/*.h

 Sample Programs